cristcost/todo-gwt-polymer/README.md

-# GWT JSInterop & Polymer TODO
+# GWT JSInterop & Polymer TODO - Maven

-* Run `./gradlew gwtSuperDev` and start some webserver (e.g. in IDE) and serve `index.html` on localhost
+* Not yet working!

-* NOTE: Currently this code only works in SDM, not with final GWT compilation!
+* When it will work, run "mvn clean install jetty:run" to start embedded jetty server and then open browser at http://localhost:8888